 1. You can upgrade your Outlook.com account to a paid subscription.
-Although Microsoft does clearly state how much it will increase your daily email send limit, they do say that your daily limit will be increased.
+Although Microsoft doesn’t state how much it will increase your daily email send limit.
+They do say that your daily limit will increase.

-2. You can use a mass email software (like Outflash for Outlook) that allows you to schedule mass emails, so you can bypass the daily email limitations by using our infrastructure so you aren’t limited by the Outlook.com daily email send limit.
+2. You can use a mass email software (like Outflash for Outlook).
+Our software allows you to schedule mass emails, bypassing Microsoft’s daily email limitations.
+So you aren’t limited by the Outlook.com daily email send limit.

 If you are looking to forward emails between accounts, Outlook.com lets you define automatic forward rules.
 Any message forwarded through these rules are not counted in your daily email send limit.